open-telemetry/oteps/text/0000-cicd-observability-OTEP.md

 CI/CD tools today emit various telemetry data, whether logs, metrics or trace data to report on the release pipeline state.
 But they do not follow any particular standard, specification, or semantic conventions.
 This makes it hard to use observability tools for monitoring these pipelines.
 Some of these tools provide some observability visualization and analytics capabilities out of the box, but in addition to the tight coupling the offered capabilities are oftentime not enough, especially when one wishes to monitor aggregated information across different tools and different stages of the release process.

 Some tools have started adopting OpenTelemetry, which is an important step in creating standardization.
-A good example is [Jenkins](https://github.com/jenkinsci/jenkins), a popular CI OSS project, which offers an [Jenkins OpenTelemetry plugin](https://plugins.jenkins.io/opentelemetry/) for emitting telemetry data in order to:
+A good example is [Jenkins](https://github.com/jenkinsci/jenkins), a popular CI OSS project, which offers the [Jenkins OpenTelemetry plugin](https://plugins.jenkins.io/opentelemetry/) for emitting telemetry data in order to:
 1. Visualize jobs and pipelines executions as distributed traces
 2. Visualize Jenkins and pipeline health indicators
 3. Troubleshoot Jenkins performances with distributed tracing of HTTPs requests